grexor/pybio/README.md

 For example, to download the latest version of the Dictyostelium discoideum genome, you would write:

 ```
-pybio genome dictyostelium_discoideum
+$ pybio genome dictyostelium_discoideum
 ```

 Or to download the latest Arabidopsis thaliana genome, you would write:

 ```
-pybio genome arabidopsis_thaliana
+$ pybio genome arabidopsis_thaliana
 ```

-To see all available species, simply browse the `pybio/genomes/genome_species.tab` file (this file is located in your genomes data folder, by default usually `pybio/genomes`).
-You can also type `pybio species` and the list of all available Ensembl genomes will be returned on the command line.

-For example, to see all available arabidopsis genomes, you could run:
+To see all available species, simply run `pybio species`.
+Moreover, to see all available `arabidopsis` genomes, you could run:

 ```
-$ pybio species | grep arabidopsis
+$ pybio species arabidopsis
 arabidopsis_halleri	Ahal2.2	ensemblgenomes	plants	ensemblgenomes56
 arabidopsis_lyrata	v.1.0	ensemblgenomes	plants	ensemblgenomes56
 arabidopsis_thaliana	TAIR10	ensemblgenomes	plants	ensemblgenomes56